Medtronic Is A Great Company For An Attractive Price

 When analyzing dividends, I'm most interested in knowing how fast they're growing, if payments are sustainable, and how long investors have been getting paid.
 Of course, the yield is also important, but it is not a priority of mine.
 Instead, I like to know what the industry's average yield is so that I can try to forecast a fair value for the stock in question.

 Unfortunately, two out of the five companies being used as a benchmark do not pay a dividend.
 Nevertheless, you can tell that MDT's dividend CAGR of 10.59% for the last five years is significantly greater than target inflation.
 In fact, when comparing the dividend of $.19 from 2000 up until 2015's $1.52 dividend, we can see that the 15 year CAGR is just under 15%.
 Additionally, the current yield of 2.4% is the second highest on the list.
-However, what's most impressive about Medtronic's dividend is the amount of time that management has spent increasingly paying it- since 1978.
+However, what's most impressive about Medtronic's dividend is the amount of time that management has spent increasingly paying it - since 1978.

-And now, If the company's dividend history isn't impressive enough, then take solace knowing that MDT's payout ratio, which is a metric used to determine a company's ability to continue paying their dividend, is roughly on par with their peers.
-MDT is a Dividend Aristocrat and I see no reason for the company to fear a demotion.
+And now, if the company's dividend history isn't impressive enough, then take solace knowing that MDT's payout ratio, which is a metric used to determine a company's ability to continue paying its dividend, is roughly on par with its peers.
+MDT is a Dividend Aristocrat, and I see no reason for the company to fear a demotion.

 Data for calculations was sourced from Value Line